triton-inference-server/server/docs/build.rst

 Building the Server
 -------------------

-The TensorRT Inference Server can be built in two ways:
+The Triton Inference Server can be built in two ways:

 * Build using Docker and the TensorFlow and PyTorch containers from `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com>`_.
 Before building